March 25, 2025 11 min read

 We've spoken a lot about hormones on the Lean Body/Lean Bulk Program, but not how toxins affect these.

-Testosterone levels have been dropping for decades and the largest lab testing company, Lab Corp, actually lowered that standard of what “acceptable” testosterone levels are.
+Testosterone levels have been dropping for decades and the largest lab testing company, Lab Corp, actually lowered the standard of what “acceptable” testosterone levels are.

-At the same time, estrogen levels have risen sharply and thyroid has become a growing issue.
+At the same time, estrogen levels have risen sharply in both women and men, and thyroid has become a growing issue.

-There are exact chemicals in the environment, in our food, air, and water, which didn’t exist before.
+There are exact chemicals in the environment (in our food, air, and water) which didn't exist before.

-These chemicals can do several things in the body:
+And these chemicals can do several things in the body:

 They can block certain hormones from being created.

-They can block them from being able to communicate their instructions to a cell or disrupt their normal actions.
+They can block them from being able to communicate their instructions to a cell, or disrupt the cell's normal actions.

-Or they can impersonate them entirely, giving our cells the message a hormone normally would, but not when the brain says to.
+Or they can impersonate certain hormones entirely, giving our cells the message a hormone normally would, but not when the brain says to.

-And while this affects muscle-building and fat loss significantly, its effect goes far beyond.
+And while this affects muscle-building and fat loss significantly, its effect goes far beyond this.

 In this article we cover what's happening and what you can do about it.